How to Care for a Person with Lewy Body Dementia

 On this page:

-As someone who is caring for a person with LBD, you will take on many different responsibilities over time.
+As someone caring for a person with LBD, you will take on many different responsibilities over time.
 You do not have to face these responsibilities alone.
 Many sources of help are available, from adult day centers and respite care to online and in-person support groups.

-Below are some important actions you can take to adjust to your new roles, be realistic about your situation, and care for yourself.
+Below are some actions you can take to adjust to your new roles, be realistic about your situation, and care for yourself.

 Most people, including many healthcare professionals, are not familiar with LBD.
 In particular, emergency room physicians and other hospital workers may not know that people with LBD are extremely sensitive to antipsychotic medications.
 Caregivers can educate healthcare professionals and others by: